kavhad/dotnet-react-vertical-slice/README.md

 Note that the backend must be running and expose Swagger (OpenApi) definitions.

 ## Issues and Limitations
-* I've choosen to keep frontend and backend code files in separate subdirectories, both for main and each feature.
+* Frontend and Backend code are kept separated in subdirectories, but not from the top level instead from common code level and each feature.
-This can cause an issue with Namespace Code Inspection-rule in IDEs as the .Net code convention is that namespace match directory-paths of a class.
-I've choosen to disable this in my IDE (Rider by JetBrains) for specific directories.
+This caused some minor problems in my IDE (Rider) which had code inspection-rules for .NET code that expects a perfect match between directory path of a class-file and it's namespaces, which I didn't want for the Backend and Frontend folders.
+Luckily Rider have a setting to disable these directories as namespace-providers.

 ## Deployment to Production
 Currently there's no preference for how to create a deliverable artifact into production.